-MOD 5: Needs Assessment
+MOD 5: Needs Assessment and Learner Analysis

 - Conduct needs assessment (if possible for your context, optional) and learner analysis focusing on the topic you’ve chosen, report your work under the heading Needs Assessment/Learner Analysis on your portfolio page.
 For examples, please see: Anne Canale Stalnecker and Diane Hamilton.
-Anne's needs assessment was based on literature review and personal speculation.
+Anne's needs assessment was based on a literature review and personal speculation.
 Diane did a survey among teachers for her needs assessment.
 These are both acceptable for this class.

 '** Unify terms for naming the learners: Please use "participant" for teachers who will take our mini-courses (e.g., after completing this course, participants will be able to...), "students" for students of the teachers.'